Thirupathisamy: Career

+Legacy

 The story of the planned film, Velan, was later used by M. Raja when he made Velayudham (2011) with Vijay.
 Actor Srikanth's character in the film Sadhurangam (2011) was named after Thirupathisamy, who was the director Karu Pazhaniappan's close friend.
 Similarly, AR Murugadoss noted that the story of his production Engaeyum Eppothum (2011) reminded him of the tragic incident of Thirupathisamy's death.